-She currently serves as a Student Engagement Assistant in Liberal Arts & Professional studies żě˛ĄĘÓƵ, where she supports student outreach, programming, and peer connection initiatives.
-Margaret has also contributed to student transition and leadership programming through York’s Student Leadership and Community Development team and has served as an Outreach Lead for a university case competition.
+She currently serves as an Upper-Year Student Engagement Assistant in the Faculty of Liberal Arts & Professional Studies at 첥Ƶ, where she supports student outreach, programming, and peer connection initiatives.
+Margaret has also contributed to student transition and leadership programming through York’s Student Community & Leadership Development team and served as an Outreach Lead for a policy case competition through the School of Public Policy & Administration.

-Her commitment to student engagement and service has been recognized through several honours, including a Certificate of Distinction for Excellence from the Student Community & Leadership Development, the Best College Crew Volunteer Award (2024–2025) from the Faculty of Liberal Arts & Professional Studies, and recognition for her commitment to the Human Resources Student Association community.
-She also recently presented at żě˛ĄĘÓƵ’s International Student Conference, where she spoke about navigating life as an international student.
+Her commitment to student engagement and service has been recognized through several honors, including a Certificate of Distinction for Excellence from Student Community & Leadership Development, the Best College Crew Volunteer Award (2024–2025) from the Faculty of Liberal Arts & Professional Studies, and recognition for her contributions to the Human Resources Student Association community.
+She was also recognized for her presentation at 첥Ƶ’s International Career Ready Conference, where she shared insights on navigating university life as an international student.

-Keywords: Black Studies, African Diaspora, Labour, Equity, Social Justice, Student Engagement, Community Development, Law, Belonging, Youth Leadership, International Students
+Keywords: Black Studies, African Diaspora, Labor, Equity, Social Justice, Student Engagement, Community Development, Law, Belonging, Youth Leadership, International Students

 ]]>